Liroo/fricon_ex/.github/CONTRIBUTING.md

 # Contributing to the Fricon project

-Welcome in the little guide of how you can contribute to the Iliade project.
+Welcome in the little guide of how you can contribute to the fricon project.

 ## Prelude